 Lansweeper data, reports and settings are stored in a database.
-Your database is hosted in either the Microsft SQL Compact, Microsoft SQL LocalDB or Microsoft SQL Server database server.
+Your database is hosted in either the Microsoft SQL LocalDB, Microsoft SQL Server or (deprecated) Microsft SQL Compact database server.
 If you choose SQL Server as your database server, you'll need to manually install this database server prior to installing Lansweeper.
 You'll also need to ensure that the SQL Server instance is properly configured prior to running the Lansweeper installer.

 If your SQL Server instance is not properly configured, the Lansweeper installer may be unable to access it to create and populate the Lansweeper database.
 This may result in errors like the one below.
 This article explains how to correctly configure a SQL Server instance to avoid these issues.